 White House adviser David Axelrod said generating “more growth and jobs” will be the Obama administration’s top priority next year.

-> “That’s fundamental,” Axelrod said Sunday on CNN’s “State of the Union” program.
-Axelrod also said the Democratic administration would focus on the U.S. “fiscal situation” and push immigration overhaul next year.
+“That’s fundamental,” Axelrod said Sunday on CNN’s “State of the Union” program.
+The Democratic administration will focus on the U.S. fiscal situation and push immigration overhaul next year, he said.

-> The economy remains a central issue in the Nov.
-2 midterm elections, in which Republicans are poised to pick up seats in the Senate and possibly win control of the U.S. House of Representatives.
-While the U.S. is no longer in a recession, the Bureau of Labor Statistics reported last month that unemployment remained relatively high at 9.6 percent.
-The Labor Department reported that 95,000 jobs were shed in September.
+The economy remains a central issue in the Nov.
+2 midterm elections, in which Republicans are poised to pick up seats in the Senate and possibly win control of the House.
+Although the United States no longer is in a recession, the Bureau of Labor Statistics reported last month that unemployment remained relatively high at 9.6 percent.
+About 95,000 jobs were shed in September, the Labor Department reported.

-> “We’re in a tough political environment because the country’s in a tough economic environment,” White House spokesman Robert Gibbs told NBC’s “Meet the Press.”
+“We’re in a tough political environment because the country’s in a tough economic environment,” White House spokesman Robert Gibbs said during an appearance on NBC’s “Meet the Press.”

-> Cuts to middle-class households shouldn’t be “held hostage” by Republican supporters of extending all the tax cuts Republican President George W. Bush pushed through Congress during his administration, Axelrod said.
+Cuts to middle-class households shouldn’t be “held hostage” by Republican supporters of extending all the tax cuts Republican President George W. Bush pushed through Congress during his administration, Axelrod said.

 Gibbs said Republicans want to return to economic policies that led to the recession and would repeal the Wall Street financial regulatory overhaul that Congress adopted this year.